kyriosaa/itdl-biography/README.md

 # Interactive Technology and Digital Learning Final Project

-**Description**
+## About

-A website that gives the biography of Lyn Shun-Lien Sung by incorporating different elements such as an AI chatbot using ChatGPT, image generation using DALL-E, and a notes editor.
+- A website that gives the biography of Lyn Shun-Lien Sung by incorporating different elements such as an AI chatbot using ChatGPT, image generation using DALL-E, and a notes editor.

-**Features**
+- Code written in JavaScript, CSS, SCSS, and HTML

+## Features

 - **Dynamic Elements:** Displays a dynamic website with interactable components.
 - **Navigation Bar:** Includes a navigation bar for quick navigation between pages.